 If you haven’t already established a journaling habit, there are probably a lot of memories floating around in your brain.
 How sad would it be if you never wrote them down and they were lost forever?
 Next time you remember a random event from your life, take a few minutes to write it down or type it up.
 I’ve known people who keep binders full of these little memories, and others who have a file box filled with memories jotted on 3×5 cards.

 Another great way to record random memories is to make a journal jar.
 Fill a jar with writing prompts, and whenever you have a few moments to write, pull one out and answer it in your journal.
-Check out the Prompts section on my Journal Keeping Pinterest board for lots of great ideas.
+Check out my Journal Keeping Pinterest board for lots of great ideas.

 5. Bullet Journal